 Now, Here’s My *Tiny* Caveat to the Wonders of Podcasting for Your Business…

 Like any other form of content creation (or anything else you spend time on) for your business, if it doesn’t light you up or work for you and your audience, it’s not worth the potential benefits!

 Some people love to write for their business and share their expertise that way.
 Others LOVE to talk to people about what they do and build relationships that way.
 If you’re a talker, starting a podcast may be right up your alley and the perfect way to grow your business.
 But if the idea of recording yourself talking every week makes you nauseated, it’s not the best fit for you…and that’s okay, too!

 You can only do so much in your business, and it’s best to spend time where you shine!
 There’s also a lot you can outsource with a podcast, but in the end, it needs your voice and your enthusiasm behind it to help your coaching business grow.

 However you decide to grow your business, I would love to connect about your marketing needs.
 You can start by scheduling a FREE 30-minute consultation.
 I am happy to chat, offer you some valuable tips, and determine if we are a good fit for one another in future endeavors!

-How a Podcast Can Grow Your Coaching Business
+Grow Your Coaching Business with a Podcast

 June 14, 2021